vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/layout.md

 ::: tip

-The pageviews feature requires you to have a valid Waline Comment Service config.
+The pageview feature requires you to have a valid Waline Comment Service config.

 :::